viviRbi/vyNote/verizon-prep/microservices.md

 ## Setup Jenkin pipelin
 - Create a Jenin token in Github
 - Type the token in Jenkin when create a new project
-- Install scripted pipeline plugin
+- Install scripted pipeline plugin (go to manage -> plugin)
 - Create a new job, link to a Github repo.
 Choose to create Pipeline from Script or create in the textarea

+## Add Jenkin pipeline
+- Download pipeline plugin: Manage -> plugin -> build pipeline
+- Add pipeline view: Daskboard -> at the table header -> +

 ## Multibranch Pipeline
 - Create a new job, choose Multibranch pipeline instead of Pipeline.
 In multibranch, it had all the branches in Github